hyperledger-solang/solang/docs/language.rst

 some of these problems and continue execution.

 This is only possible for contract instantiation through new, and external function calls.
-Internal function call cannot be handing this way.
-Not all problems can be handled either, for example, out of gas cannot be caught.
+An internal function cannot be called from a try catch statement.
+Not all problems can be handled, for example, out of gas cannot be caught.
 The ``revert()`` and ``require()`` builtins may be passed a reason code, which can be inspected using the ``catch Error(string)`` syntax.

 .. code-block:: javascript

     contract aborting {
-        constructor() public {
+        constructor() {
             revert("bar");
         }
     }